 Ivan Dunskiy: Cool.
 And in the questionnaire that you submitted, you mentioned that Figure 1 accidentally discovered its business model, which wasn't recommended as a strategy in the beginning.
 So could you please tell us more about that?

 Joshua Landy: Yeah, sure.
-So you know, we had created a doctor-only social network app where you can scroll pictures of medical cases and look at the captions that described the case.
+So you know, we had created a doctor-only social network app where you can scroll through pictures of medical cases and look at the captions that describe the case.
 That is in line with the name, Figure 1, right?
 Figure 1 is named what it is because when you look at medical textbooks or medical pieces of literature, publications, the first picture is labeled Figure 1, and right underneath is a caption that describes what that picture is doing in that article or in that chapter.

 So we use that same idea, and basically, we built a brand around showing you a picture and telling you what it's for or telling you what it's about.
-That is a very powerful engagement tool, right?
+That is a very powerful engagement tool.
 That's why every social media network is basically built on the same principle.
-We didn't invent that part, but we did realize that the same way physicians learn about cases and how to manage or treat or diagnose a case by looking at it, you can do the same thing with information you need for other reasons in medicine.
+We didn't invent that part, but we did realize that in the same way physicians learn about cases and how to manage or treat or diagnose a case by looking at it, you can do the same thing with information you need for other reasons in medicine.